newaetech/secure-CAN-demo/README.md

 * Attach CANoodlers to each other
 * Turn termination to on on both CANoodlers
   * Note that there should be exactly two terminations on the CAN bus.
 If you have another device on the bus, make sure it's not terminated
-* Connect your analog voltage source (3.3V max) to PB14/MISO pin on one CW308.
+* Connect your analog voltage source (3.3V max) to PB15/MOSI pin on one CW308.
 This will be your throttle device
   * If you're using the adjustable regulator on the CW308, switch VADJ SRC to 3.3V
   * The VADJ output is on the pin right next to the VADJ potentiometer.
 * Connect your PWM viewing device to PA11/GPIO3 on the other CW308.
 This will be your master device
   * If you want to use the CW308 LEDS for this, connect PA11/GPIO3 to LED 1, 2, or 3
+* Use the aplitter to split the CAN bus off from the two CANoodlers
+* Attach the free end of the splitter to your USB/CAN adapter

 ### Firmware Setup
 * Depending on the voltage range of your voltage input, you may need to modify the firmware